 Professor of Ophthalmology for Glaucoma and Allied Studies

 Donations, legacies, and membership fees helps to fund the position of IGA Chair of Ophthalmology for Glaucoma and Allied Studies.
 This is a dedicated role, governed through a separate charitable trust (charity number: 1123188) with the specific purpose to advance education about glaucoma, and ensure that research is published.
 The current holder of the post is Professor David Garway-Heath who is the IGA Professor at the University of London's Institute of Ophthalmology.
-For a full list of recent achievements and activity, click here.

 2016 research projects

 "The IGA funding schemes have been instrumental in establishing and developing glaucoma research within Liverpool both in the clinic and laboratory.
 IGA funding provides a variety of grants including pump-priming funding to develop innovative ideas, and also to support junior ophthalmologists to participate in glaucoma research and become future leaders.
 Personally and within my research group we are extremely indebted to the support of the IGA.
 This funding has helped establish new datasets, experimental models and infrastructure which has already helped us secure larger funding from Research Councils.
 The glaucoma community in the UK is privileged to have the support of the IGA and I would like to thank you all for your continued support in tackling this significant eye disease."
 Professor Colin Willoughby, University of Liverpoool.

 Glaucoma is the leading cause of irreversible blindness in the world and it is increasing.
 With your help, we can find a cure.

 The International Glaucoma Association (IGA) is a leading funder of glaucoma research.
 We support a range of urgently-needed clinical and non-clinical research projects.
 This vital work offers real hope that, step by step, we can free many thousands of people from serious sight loss through glaucoma.